hexbus/ppebcr-docs/README.md

 ```

-> NOTE THAT P-CODE files must reside in the **root** of the SD card if you wish to use PCode mode.
+> P-CODE files must be in the SD card root.
+> `PCode.ROM` = 12 KB, `PCode.GRM` = 62–64 KB.

  A sample card image can be found here.
 [Download Sample Card Image](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/page/28/#findComment-5616188).

-Just unzip it to the root of your sdcard.
-If you have done this correctly you will have the following also appear in the root of the sdcard.
+Just unzip it to the root of your SD card.
+If you have done this correctly you will have the following also appear in the root of the SD card.